Turzoxpress/Money-Manager/README.md

 # Money-Manager
 Monthly Cost Recording or Saving assitant.
-This app will help you to save current month's cost data and save them in history.
+This app will help you to save current month's cost data into offline database and save them in history.